 So, do you always keep your feelings pent-up and wait for him to figure out what is wrong?
 He may not be an expert, who will figure things out on his own based on your expressions and mood.
 Many marriages break up over trivial things.
 By keeping quiet or closing communication you cannot solve any problem or resolve any issue.
 Your attitude might throw him further away from the issue and the relationship.

 Never being happy

 One of the quickest ways to destroy your marriage is to spend all your time acting miserable and unhappy.
 Are you fond of breaking things or throwing things when you are angry?
 And your children will say, “Mom is at it again.”
 This is wrong.
 Your goal should be to be happily married, so it is up to you to exercise self-control.
 Never compare your husband unfavorably with other men, and don’t criticize him in front of others.
 Either would be a blow to his ego.
 And don’t envy other women because their husbands seem to be doing better.
 If you believe that your happiness comes from other people or having things or external circumstances, then you will never be happy.
 The goal of marriage should be peace and happiness.
 It is to this end that you have an obligation to be happy.
 You are in charge of your happiness.
 It is a decision.
 There is no need to express every angry, bitter or resentful thought.
 Everybody gets pissed off, frustrated and irritated.
-You can choose to be a miserable, unhappy grouch, or you can suck it up, pull your boots on and show up in your marriage as the person you'd like to be.
 Each day, work on bringing your best self into the relationship.